emptykid/jsxbin-webpack-plugin/README.md

 `jsxbin-webpack-plugin` is a Webpack 4.x plugin for compiling ExtendScript into `.jsxbin` files for use in Adobe CEP extensions. **If you are looking for Webpack 3.x support, use v0.0.4 and older.**

+This fork fix the os.dir() issue, which may have no permission tu unlink file in /var/folders/rq/yhgkyz113lz564yzth34j7wh0000gn/T/app.jsxbinx

 ## Get Started

 ```sh